matttpj/CarND-Behavioral-Cloning/writeup_CarND-Behavioral-Cloning_P4.md

 ---
 ### Simulation
-__runX.mp4__ using the nVidia model shows car successfully navigating around > 1 lap of the track without leaving the road.
+__run8_60fps.mp4__ uses the nVidia derived model to show the car successfully navigating around > 1 lap of Track One without leaving the road.
-__run1.mp4__ using the LeNet model fails to navigate a full lap of the track.

 ---
-### Track two
+### Track Two
 __Not attempted__